numen-0/chess_committee/README.md

 - **Large Dataset** (+6,000,000 games): Ideal for comprehensive analysis and gameplay.

 Switch between datasets using the script located at `./db/get_data.sh`.
+Note, if you have already build the proyect you will need to remove the volume `db_data`, and rebuild again.

 ---